mitranim/atril/src-docs/html/$index/index.md

   </a>
 </h1>

-The framework has one-way and two-way databinding.
+The library has one-way and two-way databinding.
 It lets you automatically sync values to the view and vice versa.
 This includes properties of native DOM elements, and other custom elements in the view.